 Subclass of: E55 Type

 Scope note: This class comprises types of properties.
 Typically, instances of S9 Property Type would be taken from an ontology or terminological system.
 In particular, instances of this class can be used to describe in a parametric way what kind of properties the values in scientific data sets are about.
 By virtue of such descriptions, numeric data can be interpreted as sets of propositions in terms of a formal ontology, such as “concentration of nitrate”, observed in the ground water from a certain borehole.

+Examples:

+Velocity (S9) (of a station that is observed, meaning a share-wave velocity over the first 30 m).

 In First Order Logic: